google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

   </iframe>
 </div>

-Touchscreens are available on more and more devices, ranging from phones up to desktop screens.
+Touchscreens are available on more and more devices, ranging from phones to desktop screens.
 When your users choose to interact with your UI, your app should respond to their touch in intuitive and beautiful ways.

 <div class="clearfix"></div>

-## Respond to Element States
+## Respond to element states

 Have you ever touched or clicked an element on a web page and questioned whether the site actually detected it?

 Simply altering the color of an element as users touch or interact with parts of your UI gives a basic reassurance that your site is working.
-Not only does this alleviate frustration, but can also give a snappy and responsive feel.
+Not only does this alleviate frustration, it can also give a snappy and responsive feel.

-DOM elements can inherit any of the following states, default, focus, hover and active.
+DOM elements can inherit any of the following states: default, focus, hover and active.
 To change our UI for each of these states, we need to apply styles to the following pseudo classes `:hover`, `:focus` and `:active` as shown below: